Definition of Balanced Fund

 Advantages

-- This investment scheme allows fund managers to migrate between equity and debt without any creating any tax liability for the investors.
+- This investment scheme allows fund managers to migrate between equity and debt without creating any tax liability for the investors.
 Otherwise, the investors would be liable for capital gains tax.

 - This type of fund aids in maximizing returns while providing a safety net against market-related risks.